 A Local's Favourite Caves in Iceland

-Ice caves can only be entered with a trained glacier guide, who knows the conditions of these caves.
+Ice caves can only be entered with a trained glacier guide who knows the conditions within them.

-These seasonal ice caves can be visited in the wintertime only, it is way too risky to enter them at other times and fatal accidents have happened here.
+These seasonal ice caves can be visited only in the wintertime; it is way too risky to enter them at other times, and fatal accidents have occurred here.

 The Black diamond ice cave in South-Iceland